 If your warts aren't causing discomfort, you may not need treatment.
 But if your symptoms include itching, burning and pain or if visible warts are causing emotional distress, your doctor can help you clear an outbreak with medications or surgery.
 However, the lesions are likely to recur after treatment.

 Don't try to treat genital warts with over-the-counter wart removers.
 These medications aren't intended for use in the moist tissues of the genital area.
 Using over-the-counter medications for this purpose can cause even more pain and irritation.

 Using a condom every time you have sex can significantly reduce your risk of contracting genital warts.

 Vaccination now available

-The national Advisory Committee on Immunization Practices recommends routine HPV vaccination for girls ages 11 and 12, as well as girls and women ages 13 to 26 if they haven't already received the vaccine.
-The Gardasil vaccine has also been approved for use in boys and men ages 9 to 26.
+The national Advisory Committee on Immunization Practices recommends routine HPV vaccination for girls and boys ages 11 and 12.
+If not fully vaccinated at that age, it’s recommended that girls and women through age 26 and boys and men through age 21 receive the vaccine.
+However, men may receive the HPV vaccine through age 26 if desired.
 These vaccines are most effective if given to children before they become sexually active.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.